VIC.GOV.AU | Policy and Advisory Library

 An IEP is important because it:

-• helps you develop a learning program for individual students
+• helps to develop a learning program for individual students

 • tracks a student’s progress against short-term SMART (specific, measurable, agreed, relevant, timely) goals to support achievement of long-term goals